Rent Paid Journal entry results in

 1) Security Deposit JE:

-Hit Company needs to pay the Liability and Security deposit per the above rules.
-Hit company pays the Security deposit now and will get that as a refund at the end of rental tenure.
-So, the Security deposit is receivable, and Cash from Bank will be paid.
+The Hit Company needs to pay the Liability and Security deposit per the above rules.
+The Hit company pays the Security deposit now and will get that as a refund at the end of the rental tenure.
+So, the Security deposit is receivable, and Cash from the Bank will be paid.

 Per Rules,

-Security Deposit is debit because it’s the amount that comes back
+Security Deposit is a debit because it’s the amount that comes back

-The bank is credit because it’s the amount that goes out.
+The bank is credited because it’s the amount that goes out.

-(Being Security Deposit made as per rental agreement)
+(Being Security Deposit made as per the rental agreement)

 2) Rental Expense JE:

-The Rental liability is not a refundable amount.
-Therefore, Rent Payable is Credit because that goes out, and Rent is debit because it’s an expense.
+The Rental liability is not refundable.
+Therefore, Rent Payable is a Credit because it goes out, and Rent is a debit because it’s an expense.

 (Being Rent accrued for the April month)